Eight Mind-Bending Netflix Movies That Are A Must-Watch

 We Are Still Here

-Every thirty years, a creepy old house reminds their inhabitants that they are not alone.
+Every 30 years, a creepy old house reminds their inhabitants that they are not alone.

 Though the synopsis sounds like this is yet another generic ghost story, and for most of the film viewers are likely to think the same thing, the ending will probably surprise you and entice you to watch it again.
 Critics and fans raved about this often overlooked title on Netflix, and it’s one of the most unique horror movies in recent years.